hujhax/austin-improv-wiki/In Our Prime.md

 The troupe has played in the Oklahoma Improv Festival, the Improvaganza Hawaii Improv Festival, and [[The Out of Bounds Comedy Festival]].
 They have a regular monthly slot in [[The Free Fringe]] at [[The Hideout Theatre]] and have also performed a month-long [[Threefer]] run there.
 The troupe's Free Fringe shows tend to be more humorous and less grounded.

+They were coached for a period of several months in 2012 by [[Jeremy Sweetlamb]].

 ## History
 *03/01/2012 - Debut @ Hideout ("Printing Presses")
 *04/05/2012 - Hideout ("Disobedient Daughter")